 "Yes, I love pizza, vegetarian of course, and the occasional glass of red wine.
 You have to enjoy life and find a balance."

-"Firstly, it's never too late to start CrossFit®, no matter your age.
+"Firstly, it's never too late to start crossfit, no matter your age.
 It's something I tell everyone who comes to my box in Sitges.
-I first recommend training in an accredited box affiliated with CrossFit®, that is basically a guarantee of quality and involves trained instructors.
+I first recommend training in an accredited box, that is basically a guarantee of quality and involves trained instructors.
 Then just have an open mind, have patience, learn, improve little by little and ask whatever comes to mind.
 This sport requires technique and patience, so you have to take it slow and enjoy the journey, while listening to your teacher's advice.
 And of course understand the limitations of your age."